|

 coffee tastes and preferences in each nation were influenced by the types

-of coffee beans which traders obtained from their colonial sources.
+of coffee beans that traders obtained from their colonial sources.

 Late in the 18th century, coffee shops became popular in Britain's North